madman22/deployserver/README.md

 This is a fairly specifically made tool to easily deploy executables to a linux server systemd service.
 I use it in produciton to update/upload the executable and support files.
 Check the wiki for a screenshot.

-Copy to /opt/deployserver, run executable with root permissions.
+Build, then copy the exe and the two supporting files to /opt/deployserver, run executable with root permissions.
 Navigate a web browser to port 8181 on the host.

 You can upload a zip of your program.
 It will unzip it inside the /opt/deployserver/services/<ServiceName> directory and create a systemd service script, and run reload-daemons to make sure it can be immediatly used with systemd.